ErielCruz/langchain_meero_test/app_explanation.md

 If you need any assistance regarding this app, please reach out to eriel@meero.com

-For better results, here some guidelines:
+For better results, here are some guidelines:
-- Be specific on your question
+- Be concrete about your question
 - Use specific adjectives and subjects names when looking for specific data
 - Remember this app will only get data from the above source and not any external data